The Final Project: Production

 After becoming dissatisfied with his corporate job, Ri'chard left it to pursue filmmaking.
-The story, co-written by Ri'chard, was based on local stories about Chretien Point Plantation in Sunset, Louisiana.
+The story, co-written by Ri'chard, was based on local stories about Chretien Point Plantation near Sunset, Louisiana.
 When casting the film, Ri'chard looked for inexperienced actors, as he wanted the film to seem realistic and true to the "found footage" genre.
 Shooting began in 2012, but not all of the sets were available until 2014.
 Principal photography lasted six weeks and took place in Atlanta, Georgia.
 Ri'chard said he wanted to build relationships in his new home, Atlanta, rather than shoot on location.

 Release

 The film screened in a one-night engagement in Louisiana, Texas and Georgia on April 16, 2015.
 CAVU Pictures released it theatrically on February 12, 2016, in Atlanta and Houston.
 It will play nationally on March 4, 2016, starting in New York and Los Angeles.